fumikito/fumikito/README.md

 - JavaScript(Node, React)
 - HTML + CSS

-## Fun Fact 📺
+## Fun Fact

+### Youtuber 📺

 I'm running my own YouTube channel.
-Please subscribe! 😁
+Please [subscribe](https://www.youtube.com/c/takahashifumiki)! 😁

 [![My YouTube](http://img.youtube.com/vi/To6FawdKFwM/maxresdefault.jpg)](https://www.youtube.com/channel/UCP_pT5slj41UApKnR0JknOA)

+## Writing Novel on GitHub 📝

+As a fiction writer, I write several literary works on GitHub and some of theme are published as printed copies!

+If you are interesting about git-based writing, [share with me](https://twitter.com/takahashifumiki) your opinion, knowledge, and so on.

+A littel bit old, but my typical repo: [fumikito/noveljam2018](https://github.com/fumikito/noveljam2018)